-

 Joanie Buller

 Joanie was elected in 2018 as Pipe Major of Iowa Scottish.
 Joanie’s Irish ancestry is what inspired her to take up the bagpipes.
-She also wanted to be musically influential for her 2 young kids, hoping that if exposed to bagpipe music long enough they will be future bagpipers and/or drummers!
 She contacted Sue Frambach and began taking lessons in 2009.

 Jean Davis